witb-world/longdog/README.md

 - [ ] Connect frontend to neo4j instance with Sharphound/Bloodhound data loaded, allowing users to explore affected AD objects dynamically for each Group Policy finding.
 - [ ] Develop and integrate standalone LDAP and SMB ingest tooling to move away from Sharphound/Group3r requirements.
+- [ ] Build capability for detecting and assessing additional templates such as "MS Security Guide" ADMX template